Daniel Ciechański

-Daniel Ciechański (born 26 February 1995) is a Polish footballer who plays as a forward.
+Daniel Ciechański (born 26 February 1995) is a Polish footballer who plays as a forward for regional league club Mazowsze Grójec.

 Club career

 In his career, he was associated with, among others, Pogoń Siedlce (then in I liga), Piast Gliwice (then in Ekstraklasa) and GKS Katowice (then in I liga).
 In 2019, he stopped playing professionally in football, leaving Elana Toruń's team.

 In June 2019, he joined the amateur club KTS Weszło.
 Across four years, he contributed to three straight promotions, to regional league, V liga and IV liga, scoring over 220 goals.
 Apart from his sports career, he worked as a sports journalist for the Weszło media group.
 He left KTS Weszło after the 2022–23 season to join KS Łomianki which competed in the Warsaw I group of the regional league.

-In July 2025 he moved from Marcovia Marki to the V liga side Naprzód Zielonki.
+In July 2025, he moved from Marcovia Marki to the V liga side Naprzód Zielonki.